21 Common Reasons Adults Have No Friends or Few Friends

 Are there friends from previous relationships you’d like to keep in touch with?

-7. Changing jobs or retiring
+8. Changing jobs or working from home

-Changing jobs and retiring can often lead to the loss of friends and leave you feeling isolated if you have relied upon people at work for company and social contact.
+Changing jobs and retiring can often lead to the loss of friends and leave you feeling lonely or isolated if you have relied upon people at work for company and social contact.
 However, changing jobs and retiring can also be an opportunity to connect with people who are more aligned with who you are and open up new opportunities.

 How could you meet more new people?

-8. Moving somewhere new
+11. Moving somewhere new

 Moving house is one of the most obvious reasons for not having many local friends.
 Sometimes it can feel like everyone is too busy or already in established friendship groups that are hard to break into.
 Joining organised clubs and groups, or making friends with other people new to the area is a great way to both get to know people and explore your new home ground.